DBTDerpbox/Unique-Player-Colors/README.md

 Without the resource pack, the `Player Icons` feature will not be functional

-Trident Shards is currently designed for [Minecraft Java Edition 1.19.2](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-19.2)
+Unique Player Colors is currently designed for [Minecraft Java Edition 1.19.2](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-19.2)

 ## Authors